UKradioastro/UKRAA_PicoMuon/README.md

 1. Log into your Raspberry Pi4/5 using VNC.

-2. Open your web browser, type the following command and press enter
+2. Open your web browser, type the following command into the URL window and press enter
 ```
 https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FUKradioastro%2FUKRAA_PicoMuon%2Ftree%2Fmain%2Fupdate
 ```